sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ---

-*Part of the [MedNet Enterprise Lab](../../README.md) — Enterprise Healthcare IT Infrastructure & Security Operations Home Lab*
+*Part of the [MedNet Enterprise Lab](../README.md), an Enterprise Healthcare IT Infrastructure & Security Operations home lab.*